macmacmacmac/portfolio-projects/README.md

 # Hello!!
 These are the projects I would like to showcase!

-- [**Visualizing neuralnets as crumpled paper.ipynb**](https://colab.research.google.com/drive/1Tz8R754z2-UjHl0zyJUn05-v17d0g5bY?usp=sharing) Did you know thinking of neural networks as crumpling up pieces of paper to fit data is a surprisingly good mental model?
-Technically all neuralnets are doing is taking a hyperplane and applying a series of non-linear transformations to it until it fits the shape of whatever point cloud you have...which in practice kinda looks like crumpling and folding a piece of paper until it fits the data!
-I try to get that point across with this notebook.
+- [**Visualizing neuralnets as crumpled paper.ipynb**](https://colab.research.google.com/drive/1Tz8R754z2-UjHl0zyJUn05-v17d0g5bY?usp=sharing) An education visualization I made during my time teaching at MIT Lincoln Labs!
+Shows how neural networks form these surfaces in high dimensional spaces to fit to the data.
+Different architectures have different influences on the 'shapes' and 'textures' of the surfaces; I found it helpful for being an intuition beyond a mathematical understanding.

 ![image](https://github.com/user-attachments/assets/ec36cf60-eee5-496f-a62a-1d3d09a73420)